-International Studies Charter High School (the "School"), is a component unit of the School Board of Miami-Dade County, Florida (the "District").
+International Studies Charter High School (the "School"), is a charter school sponsored by the School Board of Miami-Dade County, Florida (the "District").
 The School's charter is held by International Studies Charter High School, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
-The governing body of the School is the board of directors of International Studies Charter High School, Inc., which is composed of six members and also governs another charter school.
+The governing body of the School is the board of directors of International Studies Charter High School, Inc., which is composed of five members and also governs another charter school.
+The Board of directors has determined that no component units exist that would require inclusion in the School's financial statements.